scrivanidc/bba-mode-for-dreampi/bba_mode_installer/package/README.md

 ## WHAT IS NEW?
 - Classic BBA Mode (Hotspot): 100% Refactored / Reviewed
-- Remote BBA Mode: See below
+- Remote BBA Mode: Brand new easier mode > See below

 # Remote BBA Mode for Dreamcast